-Continental mountain belts, such as, for example, Tien Shan (Central Asia, Figure 1a), are characterized by highly localized topography elevations persistently growing over tens of millions of years.
-The fact that gravitational potential energy per unit surface $0.5\rho gh^2$ scales as h^2 implies that a thrust belt should grow more easily in width than in height (Molnar and Lyon-Caen, 1988, h is the mean topography elevation above sea level, ρ is density and g is acceleration due to gravity).
-A portion of continental crust submitted to quasi-static horizontal shortening should tend to thicken homogeneously.
-This can be put another way around by considering that a range results from thrusting on faults that cut through the upper crust and root into the lower crust.
+through the upper crust and root into the lower crust.
 Uplift of the range implies an increase in the vertical stress acting on the fault.
 This acts to oppose further frictional sliding on the fault, inhibiting further thrusting.
 A new fault will then form farther away from the range front leading to widening of the range.
 In addition, erosion and sedimentation at the surface, together with flow in the lower crust, should favor smoothing of topographic irregularities.
-At the pressure and temperature conditions of the lower crust, most crustal rocks are thought to flow easily at very low deviatoric stresses (e.g., Brace and Kohlstedt, 1980; Wang et al., 1994, Fig. 2a).
-The deviatoric stresses associated with slopes of the topography and of the Moho (e.g., Fleitout and Froidevaux, 1982) should therefore be relaxed by viscoplastic flow in the ductile lower crust inducing decay of topographic irregularities (Kusznir and Matthews, 1988; Gratton, 1989; Bird, 1991, Fig. 1b).
+At the pressure and temperature conditions of the lower crust, most crustal rocks are thought to flow easily at very low deviatoric stresses (e.g., Brace and Kohlstedt, 1980; Wang et al., 1994, Fig. 3).
+The deviatoric stresses associated with slopes of the topography and of the Moho (e.g., Fleitout and Froidevaux, 1982) should therefore be relaxed by viscoplastic flow in the ductile lower crust inducing decay of surface topography (Kusznir and Matthews, 1988; Gratton, 1989; Bird, 1991, Fig. 2).

-The growth and maintenance of topographic features at the surface of continents might be taken to indicate that the strength of the crust exceeds the deviatoric stresses associated with slopes of the topography and of the Moho.
-Yet, as mentioned above, laboratory experiments indicate that at the pressure and temperature conditions of the lower crust, most crustal rocks should flow easily.
-Irregularities of the topography and of the Moho boundary should therefore be
+The growth and maintenance of topographic features at the surface of continents might be taken to indicate that the strength of the crust exceeds the deviatoric stresses associated with slopes of both surface and Moho topography.
+Yet, as mentioned above, laboratory experiments indicate that at pressure and temperature conditions of lower crust in convergent zones, crustal rocks should be mostly ductile.
+Surface